-- CCV.N.1 False Information: Knowingly furnishing false information to HU or a member of its community, for purposes including but not limited to, gaining admission to HU or at HU Code, Academic Code or Title IX/Sexual Misconduct proceedings. - CCV.N.2 Forgery/Alteration: Forgery, misuse, unauthorized alteration and/or creation of documents, records, HU identification cards, keys, or other objects. - CCV.N.3 Possession: Possession or use of false identification cards issued by an entity other than the HU. - CCV.N.4 Deception: Deception, through act or omission, committed against a member of the campus community or others. - CCV.N.5 False Reporting: Knowingly initiating or causing to be initiated any false report, warning or threat. - CCV.O Non-compliance: Failure to comply with reasonable directives of HU officials, including students appointed to act as its representatives in performance of their duties.
+- CCV.N.2 Forgery/Alteration: Forgery, misuse, unauthorized alteration and/or creation of documents, records, HU identification cards, keys, or other objects. - CCV.N.3 Possession: Possession or use of false identification cards issued by an entity other than the HU. - CCV.N.4 Deception: Deception, through act or omission, committed against a member of the campus community or others. - CCV.N.5 False Reporting: Knowingly initiating or causing to be initiated any false report, warning or threat. - CCV.N.6 Bribery: Providing or attempting to provide gifts, payment, favors, or anything that is seen as having value to the intended recipient in order to gain access to preferential services or an academic advantage. - CCV.O Non-compliance: Failure to comply with reasonable directives of HU officials, including students appointed to act as its representatives in performance of their duties.
 Directives to provide identification and/or participate in a HU Code process are included in the scope of this provision. - CCV.P Retaliation: A materially adverse action taken against an individual for having engaged in protected activities that is sufficiently severe or pervasive to potentially deter a reasonable person from engaging in the protected activities.
 Protected activities are reporting an incident of misconduct or for participating, in any manner, in an investigation or procedure related to a report of misconduct.
 Examples of retaliation include but are not limited to terminating someone's employment; reducing a grade; removing someone from an organization; direct or indirect intimidation, threats, coercion or harassment; or other forms of discrimination. - CCV.Q Sanction Violation: Violating the terms of any imposed Code sanction including the failure to complete sanctions by the stated deadline. - CCV.R- Stalking, not based on sex: A course of conduct, not based on sex, directed at a specific person that is unwelcomed and that would cause a reasonable person to fear for his or her safety (or the safety of a third party) or suffer substantial emotional distress.
-Conduct that can amount to stalking may include two or more actions directed at another person, whether done directly, indirectly, through others, through devices, or by any other methods or means (specifically including electronic means), including but not limited to:
+Conduct that can amount to stalking may include two or more actions directed at another person, whether done directly, indirectly, through others, through devices, or by any other methods or means (specifically including electronic means), including but not limited to: - o Following a person; - o Being or remaining near a person without academic purpose or invited social cause; - Entering or remaining on or near a person's property, residence, or place of employment; - o Monitoring, observing, or conducting surveillance of a person; - o Threatening (directly or indirectly) a person; - o Communicating to or about a person; - o Giving gifts or objects to, or leaving items for, a person;

-- o Following a person; - o Being or remaining near a person without academic purpose or invited social cause; - o Entering or remaining on or near a person's property, residence, or place of employment; - o Monitoring, observing, or conducting surveillance of a person; - o Threatening (directly or indirectly) a person; - o Communicating to or about a person; - o Giving gifts or objects to, or leaving items for, a person; - o Interfering with or damaging a person's property (including pets); or - o Engaging in other unwelcome contact.
+- o Interfering with or damaging a person's property (including pets); or - o Engaging in other unwelcome contact.